Blockchain Domain NFTs

 Access .eth domains from your browser

 For .eth to work, if you don’t have any browser extensions the easiest way to get it to work is to add .link at the end of the address (for “https://almonit.eth/” put “https://almonit.eth.link/”).
-This is the result of Ethereum name service partnering with Cloudflare, so if that is what you use this should work.
+This is the result of the Ethereum name service partnering with Cloudflare, so this should work if that is what you use.

 Set your browser for .crypto and .zil domains

-Also when entering an address you should finish with “/” so your browser knows it is an address and not a search term (“kyber.crypto/”).
+Also when entering an address you should finish with “/” so your browser knows it is an address and not a search term (“.cyber.crypto/”).